Tiopipi/Practice1/README.md

 ---

 # Summary of the application:
-### The aim of this application is to periodically collect weather information from the 8 Canary Islands using an API called Open Weather Map, and once the application has that information, it is stored in a SQLite database that has a table for each island, and as many columns as the weather information I want to store.
+### The aim of this application is to periodically collect weather information from the 8 Canary Islands using an API called Open Weather Map, and once the application has that information, it is stored in a SQLite database that has a table for each island.

 ---
 # How to use